feelpp/feelpp-book/QuickReference/Spaces/functionspace.md

 ```

-The most important feature in `FunctionSpace`  is that it embeds the
-definition of element which allows for the strict definition of an
-`Element` of a `FunctionSpace`  and thus ensures the correctness of the
+> **Note**: one important feature in `FunctionSpace`  is that it embeds the definition of element which allows for the strict definition of an `Element` of a `FunctionSpace`  and thus ensures the correctness of the code.

-code.
-An element has its representation as a vector - also in the
-case of product of multiple spaces. - The vector representation is
-parametrized by one of the linear algebra backends.
-Other supported
-operations are interpolation and extraction of components - be it a
-product of function spaces element or a vectorial/matricial element:
+An element has its representation as a vector, also in the case of product of multiple spaces.
+Other supported operations are interpolation and extraction of components be it a product of function spaces element or a vectorial/matricial element:

 ```cpp
 FunctionSpace<Mesh<Simplex<2> >,